kktse/kktse.github.io/_posts/2021-09-25-re71r-255-40-r17-tire-static-footprints.markdown

 inclination angle.

-The void ratio charts are a mess, though it does suggest that the tire tread pattern is purposely designed to achieve a desired range of void ratios.
+The void ratio charts are a mess, though it does suggest that the tire tread pattern is designed to achieve a desired range of void ratios.
 The void ratio can vary from 0.26 to 0.37 with a mean of 0.31 across all conditions.

 ### Aspect ratio